 1. Simple possession and/or use of a controlled substance: examples include but are not limited to marijuana, synthetic marijuana (K2 and “Spice”), salvia and pyrovalerone derivatives (found in substance marketed as “bath salts”); prescription drugs without a valid/current medical prescription; use of prescribed medication not as directed (over-use, snorting prescribed medication, etc.); huffing, snorting, smoking or otherwise possessing or using legal substances not as intended.

-- 1st offense: $200 fine, 25 hours community service, one year disciplinary probation, 30-, 60-, 90-day and random drug screening(s) as determined on a case-by-case basis at the student’s expense, parental notification, PRIME for Life.
+- 1st offense: $200 fine, 25 hours community service, one year disciplinary probation, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student’s expense, parental notification, PRIME for Life.

-- 2nd offense: suspension for a minimum of one academic semester, $300 fine, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, parental notification; possible loss of university housing privileges upon re-enrollment, 30-, 60-, 90-day and random drug screening(s) as determined on a case-by-case basis at the student’s expense, PRIME for Life post re-enrollment, one year disciplinary probation upon re-enrollment.
+- 2nd offense: suspension for a minimum of one academic semester, $300 fine, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, parental notification; possible loss of university housing privileges upon re-enrollment, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student’s expense, PRIME for Life post re-enrollment, one year disciplinary probation upon re-enrollment.

 2. Possession and/or use of other drugs: examples include but are not limited to cocaine, heroin, LSD, and PCP.

-- 1st offense: suspension for a minimum of two academic semesters, $300 fine, parental notification, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, 30-, 60-, 90-day and random drug screening(s) as determined on a case-by-case basis at the student’s expense, possible loss of university housing privileges upon re-enrollment, PRIME for Life post re-enrollment, one year disciplinary probation upon re-enrollment.
+- 1st offense: suspension for a minimum of two academic semesters, $300 fine, parental notification, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student’s expense, possible loss of university housing privileges upon re-enrollment, PRIME for Life post re-enrollment, one year disciplinary probation upon re-enrollment.

 - 2nd offense: expulsion, parental notification.